Tana River County: Religion

 The county consists of 81% Muslims, 18% Christians and 1% of people in other religions (including Atheism).

 Population

-The major ethnic groups are the Somalis, of which the Wardey are the largest clan.
-The minority groups are the Pokomo (many of whom are farmers), and the Orma people.
+The largest ethnic groups are the Orma and the Wardey Somali people, both traditionally pastoralist communities who raise cattle, sheep and goats and camels.
+Following them are the Pokomo, traditionally farmers.
 The county is generally dry and prone to drought.
 Rainfall is erratic, with rainy seasons in March–May and October–December.
 Conflicts have occurred between farmers and other people over access to water.
 Flooding is also a regular problem, caused by heavy rainfall in upstream areas of the Tana River.

 A recent survey prepared by ALMRP, Tana River District presented to the Tana River District Steering Group (2004) found that the county is 79% food insecure and with an incidence of poverty at 62% (Interim Poverty Strategy Paper (I-PSP), 2000–2003, Kenya).